Search Articles

 The average American is constipated.
 Chronically constipated.
 Early man ate a tremendous amount of fiber each day, drank plenty of water, slept well, exercised all the time, lived in a low-toxin environment, had healthy intestinal flora, and enjoyed a relatively low-stress lifestyle.
 Compared to the average American today, that sounds a bit like a spa experience.
 But here’s the truth: if your clients don’t have regular bowel movements, it is only a matter of time until they get sick.
 Plus, it’s really uncomfortable.
 Alleviating your client’s constipation will give you immediate credibility and probably earn you some sincere gratitude.

-Here’s a great way to explain constipation to your clients: Not having daily BMs is like not taking out the trash from your kitchen when the can is full.
+Here’s a great way to explain constipation to your clients: Not having full, daily BMs is like not taking out the trash from your kitchen when the can is full.
 Things start to spill over and get messy and smelly.
 Harmful bacteria flourish as your stool continues to ferment.
 Waste products continue to irritate and perhaps poison your gut lining.
 Worst of all, your body will eventually begin to reabsorb the trash.
 Yes, it’s like eating the kitchen trash all over again.
 This is an image your client will understand!
 Your stool is the primary exit pathway for waste in your body.
 I am not just talking about leftover fiber from your salad.
 A significant part of your body’s waste is toxins, things like pesticides, drugs, chemicals, plastic, heavy metals, damaged cholesterol, and excess estrogen.

 Here is a list of key lifestyle changes that can get your clients’ bowels moving: